Nanjing Olympic Sports Centre: Swimming pool

 The swimming pool is in full compliance with FINA's construction standards and is nearly 3 million square meters.
 The pool has 4,000 seats and includes a swimming pool, diving pool, training pool, and paddling pool.

-Tennis centre
+Tennis center

-The tennis centre is nearly 4 million square meters, with 21 required standards in line with international competition venues requirements, and can accommodate 4,000 people, including a final venue for two of the semi-final venues to accommodate 2,000 people, 14 open-air games venues, and four indoor venues.
+The tennis center is nearly 4 million square meters, with 21 required standards in line with international competition venues requirements, and can accommodate 4,000 people, including a final venue for two of the semi-final venues to accommodate 2,000 people, 14 open-air games venues, and four indoor venues.

-Information technology centre
+Information technology center

-The Information Technology Centre building is approximately 23,000 square meters and is the Olympic Sports Centre's management centre.
-The centre can hold various types of events and activities, press releases, news delivery, and conduct business services.
-To the south of the News Centre is a 100-meter-high elevator tower constructed for tourist purposes.
-The tower's viewing platform boasts views of the Olympic Sports Centre, Hexi New Urban Area, and the nearby Riverview.
+The Information Technology Center building is approximately 23,000 square meters and is the Olympic Sports Center's management hub.
+The center can hold various types of events and activities, press releases, news delivery, and conduct business services.
+To the south of the News Center is a 100-meter-high elevator tower constructed for tourist purposes.
+The tower's viewing platform boasts views of the Olympic Sports Center, Hexi New Urban Area, and the nearby Riverview.